 I think we all have default recipes.
 The ones we rely on because they never fail.
 Everyone likes them, and we've made them so often that they're no-brainers.
 For me, mashed potatoes have been a consistent winner, but I've been looking at other potato recipes and ran across rosti, which my mother used to make when I was a kid.

 A basic rosti contains only potatoes, salt, and pepper.
 Sounds simple, but a rosti can be tricky.
 It takes a little tweaking to get it right.
-I've come to the conclusion that the difficulties lie in the temperature at which it cooks, and the thickness of the rosti.

 I'm far too lazy to cook the potatoes first, so I use raw Idaho potatoes.
 Most recipes call for a volume, like a pound.
 For me, that turned out to be three small Idaho potatoes.
 Yellow Yukons should work well, too.
 Hint Number One: Don't use too many potatoes.
 The rosti should only be about half an inch thick.